libp2a/libp2a-node/README.md

    encoded as data.
 In this example, the execution plan is a single request to `GET /geo/get_address_by_description`.
 3. The client caches the execution plan.
-4. The plan is executed.
+4. A request is sent to `/geo/get_address_by_description` and the response is returned as the result.

-Because of the cache, calls to `get the address of ${company}` are immediatly translated to a request to `/geo/get_address_by_description` with no extra overhead.
+Because of the cache, calls to `get the address of ${company}` are immediatly translated to `GET /geo/get_address_by_description` with no extra overhead.

 ## Security